What Do Bass Eat? 7 Surprising Baits that Work Every Time

 Crawfish are a favorite food for bass.
 These crustaceans are found in freshwater bodies and provide a high-protein meal for bass.

-Bass will also feed on a variety of insects and invertebrates, including insects that fall into the water, worms, leeches, and shrimp.
+Bass will also feed on various insects and invertebrates, including insects that fall into the water, worms, leeches, and shrimp.
 They will opportunistically target these food sources when available.

-Besides crawfish, bass may consume other crustaceans such as shrimp, small crabs, and freshwater shrimp if they inhabit their environment.
+If they inhabit their environment, bass may consume other crustaceans, such as shrimp, small crabs, freshwater shrimp, and crawfish.

 When it comes to the timing of their feeding, bass are most active during certain periods of the day and under specific conditions:

 Bass are often more active during low-light conditions, such as early morning and evening.
-During these times, they tend to be more aggressive and may feed actively near the water’s surface.
+They tend to be more aggressive and may feed actively near the water’s surface.

 Bass activity and feeding patterns are influenced by water temperature.
-They become more active and feed more frequently in warmer water.
+In warmer water, they become more active and feed more frequently.
 As the water temperature drops, their metabolism slows down, and they may become less active and feed less frequently.

 Bass behavior and feeding habits can vary depending on the season.
 In spring and fall, when water temperatures are moderate, bass are typically more active and feed more actively.
 During summer and winter, when water temperatures are at extreme ends of the spectrum, they may be less active and feed less frequently.